 Cold Laser Therapy (Also known as CLT or LLLT) is a non-invasive, low level light treatment that uses the same wavelengths as red and infrared lasers but at lower power levels.
 It has been used for over 30 years to treat many conditions including pain.
-Cold Laser Therapy when applied to specific energy points has also shown to stimulate ‘feel good’ endorphins that can help with nicotine withdrawal and substance cravings, which makes laser therapy a good treatment for addiction related illnesses.
+Cold Laser Therapy when applied to specific energy points has also shown to stimulate ‘feel good’ endorphins that can help with nicotine withdrawal and substance cravings, which makes laser therapy a good treatment for mental health and addiction related illnesses.
 Our clinics in Canada can help support you with the natural healing process.

 Our Quit Smoking Program has helped thousands of people in Canada overcome nicotine dependence.
 Laser Therapy for Smoking is an effective treatment.